sonakshigupta29/particle-mass-regression-ml/README.md

 ## Context

-This repository contains my implementation of the ML4Sci GSoC 2026 test tasks, focusing on deep learning–based particle mass regression and deployment using ONNX and CMSSW.
+This repository contains my implementation and exploration of the ML4Sci GSoC 2026 test tasks, focusing on deep learning–based particle mass regression and deployment using ONNX and CMSSW.

 ## Overview